 Editors Note: This post was originally written before the COVID-19 pandemic.
 Please make sure to follow Summit County’s public health orders if you are visiting Copper Mountain.

 The US Ski Team trains at Copper, but suffice it to say I enjoy a substantially lower caliber of skiing there.
-It’s a great mountain for beginners and is where I learned to ski.
+It’s a great mountain for beginners and where I learned to ski.
 I’ve kept coming back thanks to their affordable (for skiing, not for life) four-pack, but not without some trials and tribulations.

 My initial lesson had me feeling so confident that I decided it would be a good idea to go down an entire run afterward (to the chagrin of my instructor), which resulted in me crying and walking my way down the last third of the mountain.

 This taught me that not all green runs are equal.
 I’ve learned from my mistakes, worked my way through the easiest green runs at Copper, and finally took on my first beginner-friendly blue (tear-free!).
 I hope this guide helps you do the same.